VrushankPatel/interview-matters/system-design/observability-logs-metrics-traces/README.md

 - Metric cardinality: High cardinality causes performance issues.
 - Trace sampling: Balance detail vs overhead.

+# Common Interview Questions

+- How do you set up distributed tracing in a microservices architecture?
+- What are the differences between logs, metrics, and traces?
+- How to handle high-volume logging without impacting performance?

 # Tools & Libraries

 - ELK Stack (Elasticsearch, Logstash, Kibana)